Modellierung Cyber-Physischer Systeme Mini Lab 2026s [Lab0 2026s]

 For participation:

 - Plenary meetings will be conducted physically and/or using a streaming platform: the TU Dresden BigBlueButton instance, with Zoom as a fall-back.
-Times and dates are by arrangement; links will be published here.

 Questions?
 Comments?
 Join the discussion in our Matrix Room #nsm-course-lab0:tu-dresden.de (reachable from the TU Dresden Matrix server) or add a post to our OPAL forum!